Probate Process: Clearing the Confusion

 Your head may be starting to spin with all of these dates, but there are even more hoops to jump through.
 The Oklahoma Bar’s latest estimate is that for a simple estate, probate could take any where from 6 to 12 months.
 That’s why you need a Washington County probate attorney to help you through this difficult process and to explain it to you and your entire family.

-Free Consultation: Bartlesville Probate Attorney
+Consult Today with a Bartlesville Probate Attorney

 If your loved one has passed away and you’re looking to see what your options are, contact The Wirth Law Office – Bartlesville.
-It’s a free and confidential phone consultation with a Bartlesville Probate Attorney simply by dialing (918) 213-0950 or toll-free at (888) Wirth-Law.
+It’s a confidential phone consultation with a Bartlesville Probate Attorney simply by dialing (918) 213-0950 or toll-free at (888) Wirth-Law.
 Or submit your question in the “Ask an Attorney” form at the top right of this page.